-MHMS documentation management was inconsistent: OAG report
+MHMS documentation management was inconsistent: OAG Report

 · The ministry will through the offices of the HODs, Accounts and Procurement, will address this.
 Where major errors are noted, the request will be cancelled and instruction will be given to recreate and re submit proposal.

-· The ministry through workshops and conferences and supervisory tours and on a one to one basis with officers will remind officers of this recommendation,” OAG report stated.
+· The ministry through workshops and conferences and supervisory tours and on a one to one basis with officers will remind officers of this recommendation,” Ministry of Health said.